EMERGENCY SCHOOL CLOSING

 St. Francis Xavier School requires that all parents agree to the SFX Technology Acceptable Use Policy in effect across all grades.DOWNLOAD THE TECHNOLOGY ACCEPTABLE USE POLICY

-Parents as well as students are expected to adhere to behavior that is consistent with good moral principles and does not interfere with the operation of, or reflect adversely on, the School.REVIEW THE SFX STUDENT-PARENT HANDBOOK
+Parents as well as students are expected to adhere to behavior that is consistent with good moral principles and does not interfere with the operation of the school.
+Please refer to the student-parent handbook for detailed information regarding policies, procedures and behavioral expectations.REVIEW THE SFX STUDENT-PARENT HANDBOOK

 PARENT INVOLVEMENT IN SCHOOL ACTIVITIES

-Parent involvement is integral to the mission of St. Francis Xavier Catholic School.
-Parents may become more involved in school operations through a number of avenues.
+Parent involvement is integral to the mission of St. Francis Xavier School.
+Parents may become involved in school operations through a number of volunteer avenues, and volunteerism is an expectation of all school families as it builds community and supports a healthy school environment.
 The primary objective of parent involvement is to develop between parents and staff such united efforts as will secure for every child the highest advantages in physical, mental, social and spiritual education.
+In addition, the HSO seeks parent volunteers in support of fundraising and in the cultivation of a healthy and interconnected school community.

-St. Francis Xavier Catholic School students wear uniforms in Kindergarten through 8th grade.
-Logo shirts and sweaters, gym uniforms and plaid jumpers/skirts must be purchased through Dennis Uniform Manufacturing Company at dennisuniforms.com (use school code GALGV) or call 800-854-6951.
-Alternately, call 847-299-1442 for hours and directions to their store in Mount Prospect.
+St. Francis Xavier School students wear uniforms in Kindergarten through 8th grade.
+Logo shirts and sweaters, gym uniforms and plaid jumpers/skirts must be purchased through Dennis Uniform Manufacturing Company at dennisuniform.com (use school code GALGV) or call 800-854-6951.

 Khaki pants, non-logo shirts and girls’ peter pan collared shirts may be purchased at landsend.com/school (use school code #900059056) or any other retailer selling items similar to those offered by Dennis.
 Students may wear shirts with no SFX logo when under a jumper or sweater vest.
-Girls may opt to purchase One Heart logo polos through Lands’ End and may wear these in lieu of SFX logo polos.
+A limited number of gently used uniform items are available to parents through the Uniform Closet.

-Parents are asked to mark their student’s clothing with permanent marking inks or labels.
-Children who arrive at school out of uniform will be asked to call their parents to deliver proper uniforms.
-For more detailed information about our uniform policy, please review the information below.READ THE UNIFORM POLICY DENNIS UNIFORM GUIDE LANDS' END UNIFORM GUIDE
+Parents are asked to label their student’s clothing so that it may be identified quickly through our lost and found collection.
+For more detailed information about our uniform policy, please review the information below.READ THE UNIFORM POLICY DENNIS UNIFORM GUIDE

 We are dedicated to providing maximum classroom instruction time to our students and staff.
 For this reason, and for the safety and protection of our students, all visitors are required to check into the office to receive a visitor’s badge.
 Visitors must return to the office and sign out before leaving the campus.
-All doors to the school will remain locked.
-Please ring the doorbell at the east entrance of the west building (the main door) to sign in at the school office.
+Doors to the school remain locked during the school day.
+Please ring the doorbell at the main entrance to sign in through the school office.